2019 NFL Draft order: Let's take a look at all 254 picks in this year's draft

 You've come to the right place if you're looking for the 2019 NFL Draft order

-In the 2019 draft there are a total of 254 picks, and if you haven't memorized where your favorite team will be picking in each round, you're in luck, because we have the full draft order below.
+In the 2019 draft, which begins on Thursday, there are a total of 254 picks, and if you haven't memorized where your favorite team will be picking in each round, you're in luck, because we have the full draft order below.
 Basically, you're going to want to bookmark this page so you can keep tabs on the full order, which could end up changing if there's any trades between now and the start of the draft in Nashville on April 25.

 As for the actual draft, you'll be able to stream our live coverage right here on CBS Sports HQ (or download the CBS Sports app for free on any mobile or connected TV device) breaking down all the picks and everything you need to know during draft weekend.